-In this paper, we propose RIPF-CSM for UCA-based MIMO systems to iteratively estimate the 2D DoAs of wideband signals.
-In the proposed method, the robustness intervals are proposed to obtain high focusing performance, and the efficiency of RIPF-CSM is guaranteed by shrinking the range of MUSIC spatial spectrum to the regions that are constrained by the robustness intervals and reducing the number of candidate frequency points which increases flexibly with iterations.
-Based on the previous estimated DoAs, the key parameters of RIPF-CSM in the current iteration are adjusted to improve the reliablity.
-In addition, the computational complexity of RIPF-CSM is lower than benchmark CSM methods in practical scenarios.
-To show the performance of RIPF-CSM analytically, we derive the CRB of the 2D DoA estimation with UCA for multiple wideband signal sources with multiple snapshots.
-According to the derived CRB, we provide effective guidelines for practical applications.
-The simulation results reveal that RIPF-CSM outperforms the benchmark CSM methods, and its performance is also shown to be closer to CRB.
-Furthermore, RIPF-CSM is efficient under a variety of parameter settings, and its advantage in terms of complexity is obvious when the pre-estimated DoAs are accurate enough or the scenario requires high angle resolution.
+In this paper, RIPF-CSM is proposed for UCAs to iteratively estimate the 2D DoAs of wideband signals.
+In RIPF-CSM, the focusing process with the proposed robustness intervals achieves high performance, and the preferable efficiency of this method is obtained by shrinking the range of the MUSIC spatial spectrum to the regions constrained by the robustness intervals and reducing the number of the candidate frequency points which increases flexibly with iterations.
+Moreover, the reliability of RIPF-CSM is improved by adjusting the key parameters with the estimated DoAs in the previous iterations.
+Besides, this paper derives a parameter constraint that guarantees the computational complexity of RIPF-CSM lower than that of any benchmark method in typical scenarios.
+As a theoretical benchmark of the performance of RIPF-CSM, the CRB of the 2D DoA estimation using a UCA is derived with the consideration of multiple wideband signal sources and multiple snapshots.
+Based on the derived CRB, this paper provides the guidelines for practical application of the DoA estimation in the corresponding scenario.
+The simulation results reveal that RIPF-CSM outperforms the benchmark methods, and its performance is closer to CRB.
+Furthermore, RIPF-CSM is efficient under a variety of simulation settings.
+Its advantage in terms of the computational complexity is obvious when the pre-estimated DoAs are accurate enough or the DoA estimation with high angle resolution is required.